With MAs in classics and mythology, I've got one foot in the ancient world.

 Stability, for the Egyptians, was not stagnation.
 It was continually reaffirming, refining, and doing what would maintain their civilization long-term.
 Even their burial practices affirmed and, they hoped, would ensure continuity into the afterlife.

 The Modern Paradigm: Growth

 Compare the "cyclic stability" paradigm to the dominant paradigm of our culture: growth.
-The Egyptians wanted things to continue, and thought about how to sustain themselves with ever-repeating cycles.
+The Egyptians wanted things to continue, and they thought about how to sustain themselves with ever-repeating cycles.
 We want things to proliferate continually.

 We speak of growth.
-It's considered a bad thing when companies, national GDP, etc do not show growth quarter by quarter and year by year.
+It's considered a bad thing when companies, national GDP, etc., do not show growth quarter by quarter and year by year.
 Our goal is progress.
 On the one hand, that means better medical care, better food, better material goods than our ancestors enjoyed.
 On the other hand, it means change without regard for sustainability.
 It means strip-mining, permanent destruction of resources.
 It means a disposable culture that tosses its trash in oceans and landfills, and piles up radioactive waste, toxic sludge and carbon emissions as by products of power generation needed to fuel that progress.

-Jung said "our gods have become diseases": as we stop using symbols and myths to express, metaphorically, the realities of life, we express them unconsciously through disease instead.
+Jung said "our gods have become diseases" as we stop using symbols and myths to express, metaphorically, the realities of life, we express them unconsciously through disease instead.
 While we know that attitude, psychology and body health reflect and reinforce each other, Jung's theory seems exaggerated.
 Yet consider the dominant diseases of our age, ones that were almost unknown to previous cultures: cancer, uncontrolled growth, and heart disease, choking off our hearts with "waste" from the fuel we consume.

 Egypt Is an Example of Non-Sustainability, Too